16.01 Residence, office, and duties of Attorney General.

 2. Any crime involving narcotic or other dangerous drugs;

-4. Any violation of the provisions of the Florida Anti-Fencing Act;
+4. Any violation of the Florida Anti-Fencing Act;

-5. Any violation of the provisions of the Florida Antitrust Act of 1980, as amended;
+5. Any violation of the Florida Antitrust Act of 1980, as amended;

 6. Any crime involving, or resulting in, fraud or deceit upon any person;